The Shareholder Rights and Activism Review: USA

 The prevalence of shareholder activism in the United States has created an entire cottage industry of firms, such as proxy solicitors, dedicated to helping companies monitor their shareholders and set up meetings with institutional investors.
 Investment banks and law firms also have groups of professionals dedicated to activist preparation and defence.
 A company facing an activist investor requires a core response team of outside advisers, including a law firm, proxy solicitor, investment bank and public relations firm.
 The most prepared companies create these teams in advance and establish procedures that are ready to be implemented on a moment's notice should an activist appear.
 In addition to monitoring a company's shareholders and facilitating shareholder engagement, a company's adviser team can assist the company with 'thinking like an activist' by routinely assessing the company's strengths and vulnerabilities to activism, reviewing its structural defences, and keeping current on the evolving corporate governance practices and preferences of its shareholders and the broader market.

 Companies have structural governance defences that may protect them against shareholder activists.
 The value of any particular structural defence will depend on the specific activist situation and no defence will fully protect a company against activism.
 As mentioned above, a company may customise certain governance elements in its organisational documents.
 For example, most public companies have by-laws that require a shareholder to provide advance notice and certain information to the company before it is permitted to nominate a director for election to the company's board of directors or propose business before a shareholders' meeting, and these by-laws eliminate the possibility of surprise from last-minute proposals.
 Companies also specify in their by-laws that the board of directors has the sole right to determine its own size and fill vacancies, both of which prevent activist shareholders from filling the board of directors with their preferred candidates.
-Companies may also restrict its shareholders' ability to call special meetings or take actions by written consent, either entirely or below certain ownership thresholds.
+Companies may also restrict its shareholders' ability to call special meetings or take actions by written consent, either entirely (which is becoming less common) or below certain ownership thresholds.

 Some companies have adopted even more stringent structural defences, such as having two classes of stock (one of which has additional voting rights and is not publicly traded, limiting an activist's ability to obtain voting power) or creating a classified board of directors (directors are divided into three classes with staggered, multi-year terms, making it more difficult for an activist to replace board members).
-Companies may also adopt a poison pill, which can be triggered by the company to dilute the equity and voting stake of a shareholder activist that has purchased over a certain percentage of the company's stock by allowing all other shareholders to purchase additional shares at a steep discount.
-Most large US companies have abandoned these harsher defences in recent years in light of scrutiny from the institutional investor community and proxy advisory firms.
-It is recommended that companies keep a poison pill 'on the shelf' and ready to be implemented in response to a threat from a particular activist (see the Unocal defensive measures discussion in Subsection (ii)), although the company must weigh the possibility that it will lose some credibility in the market even if it successfully blocks an activist campaign.8
+Companies may also adopt a poison pill, which can be triggered by the company to dilute the equity and voting stake of a shareholder that has purchased over a certain percentage of the company's stock by allowing all other shareholders to purchase additional shares at a steep discount.
+Most large US companies have abandoned these harsher defences in light of scrutiny from the institutional investor community and proxy advisory firms.
+It is recommended that companies keep a poison pill 'on the shelf' and ready to be implemented in response to a threat from a particular activist (see the Unocal defensive measures discussion in Subsection (ii)), although the company must weigh the possibility that it will lose some credibility in the market even if it successfully blocks an activist campaign.9

 The DGCL Section 203 includes an anti-takeover provision that prevents a corporation from entering into certain business combination transactions with an interested shareholder (generally one that owns more than 15 per cent of the company's stock) for three years after becoming an interested stockholder unless the business combination is approved in the manner prescribed by the statute.